 The last thing you want to do is cut your workout short because the pants are too tight, the shoes are killing your feet, the girls are bouncing too much or you wore the wrong socks.

-These are just examples, but I think you know what I mean.
+These are just examples, but I think you know what I mean with these brisk walking tips.
 Don’t just run out the door without thinking about what you’re wearing, and what is on your feet.

 Are you wearing the right bra?
 How about the top and bottom of the outfit?
 Are you good to go?
 And, a good pair of walking shoes is a must!
 Here is another option for a very comfortable pair of shoes for walking, indoors and outside.